lmc-eu/cookie-consent-manager/examples/webpack-with-cjs/README.md

 # Webpack with CommonJS module

-This example shows how to integrate LMC Cookie Consent Manager with Webpack via CommonJS module.
+This example shows how to integrate Alma Career Cookie Consent Manager with Webpack via CommonJS module.

 ## How to use